wsargent/docker-scala-sbt/README.md

 Once you have that up, then the Dockerfile will write to ~/.sbt/repositories with the correct name and the correct IP address.

-## Running
+## Building

+All the images are available under the images directory:

 ```
+cd images
 ./build-docker.sh
 ```

+## Running

+Using the scripts, all of the containers are transient (they are deleted as soon as they are shut down).
+You should mount an external directory to your workspace so that you can save changes there.

-Then open up a shell:
+Open up a shell:

 ```
-./run-playframework.sh
+./bin/run-playframework.sh
 ```

 and try to create a project: